 If you plan to visit Miyako-jima, Yonaha Maehama Beach (与那覇前浜) is the spot that you have to visit.
-It is the most beautiful beach on Miyako Island or even the entire Okinawa.
-The beach stretches about 7km southwest of the island and is formed with fine powder snow-like white sand.
-With the sandy beach, together with the highly transparent aqua ocean, there is no one spot at Yonaha Maehama Beach that isn’t stunning!
-Plus, it is the only few beaches on the island that have lifeguards stationed in the swimming season!
+It is the most beautiful beach on Miyako Island or even in Okinawa.
+The beach stretches about 7km southwest of the island and is formed with powder, snow-like white sand.
+With the sandy beach and the highly transparent aqua ocean, no spot at Yonaha Maehama Beach isn’t stunning!
+Plus, it is one of the only few beaches on the island with lifeguards stationed in the swimming season!

 If you find the beach’s name is too long, so do the locals.
 That is why the Yonaha is often abbreviated, and the beach is commonly known as Maehama Beach (前浜ビーチ).